 Keep a copy of both the execution plans – before and after the change – to see your change’s impact.

 When it comes to Primary Index choice, we must create a fair balance, weighing opposing requirements against each other:

 Two tables can only be joined if they have the same primary index.
 In other words: The rows of both tables need to be on the same AMP.

-Design your queries in a way, that the Primary Index is used for joining as much as possible, as this is the cheapest way of joining.
+Design your queries so that the Primary Index is used for joining as much as possible, as this is the cheapest way of joining.

 AMP-local joining also is possible if the join condition includes columns that are not in the primary index.
-But if the join condition is not including all primary index columns, the rows of one or both tables have to be relocated (and maybe sorted).
+But if the join condition does not include all primary index columns, the rows of one or both tables have to be relocated (and maybe sorted).